WenderHost/nccagent-extras/readme.txt

 I've built the NCC website using Elementor and the Hello Elementor theme.
 This is where I add additional code and CSS.

 == Changelog ==

+= 4.0.1 =
+* Adding validation for `wordpress_and_activecampaign_registration` form.
+* Disabling HubSpot integrations.
+Specifically, we're removing the HubSpot tracking code from the footer by not including `lib/fns/hubspot.php` in `nccagent-extras.php`.

 = 4.0.0 =
 * Adding creation of ActiveCampaign contacts from new user registration.